When most people think of things to do in Dubbo, they think of the zoo.

 The Royal Flying Doctor Service has quite a few bases around Australia but none of them have an option for tourists as large as the Flying Doctor Visitor Experience in Dubbo.

-This new visitor experience is seriously impressive and uses a blend of augmented reality, video clips, and real equipment to tell the stories of this life saving medical service.
+This new visitor experience is seriously impressive and uses a blend of augmented reality, video clips, and real equipment to tell the stories of this life-saving medical service.

 Even if you think you know a bit about the RFDS, this experience just reinforces how remote life can be in Australia and how having medical experts just a plane ride away can make the difference between life and death.

-There are regular shows when the large screens on the wall are used to share the stories of some people who have benefited from the RFDS.
+There are regular shows where the large screens on the wall are used to share the stories of some people who have benefited from the RFDS.
 You can also look inside a real plane and see some real equipment.

 When you visit, I would also recommend grabbing a meal at the Outback Trek Cafe, which has excellent food and is located within the main building.